Noah-Parsons/fusion-tree-benchmark/docs/Explanation.md

 After the race, the outcome is added to the same file, including when the expectation was **wrong**.

 This stops anyone from changing the rules after seeing results.
-It's how scientists keep themselves honest.

 ### Confirm on fresh data